illinois-cs241/illinois-cs241.github.io/README.md

 ### Content for this file

 Once you have created this file you can add all the markdown you please.
 Somethings to take note of is that javascript will run to make all the areas between `h2`/`##` tags into sections and add an entry to the table of content.
 The title of the section and the entry of in the table of content is exactly the text that comes after your `h2`/`##`.
 Also `h1`/`#` is reserved for the title which will automatically be added in.
-If you get stuck trying to format something with markdown, then you can just write html and it will get injected (but, then I will be dissapointed in you).
+If you get stuck trying to format something with markdown, then you can just write html and it will get injected (but, then I will be disappointed in you).

 ### Front Matter (configurations)